 8th Grade Information

-Ms. Brodsky is excited to lead the eighth grade team.
-She organizes grade level events including the promotion ceremony.
+Ms. Abdelsalam and Ms. Blades are excited to lead the eighth grade team.
+As Team Leaders they organize grade level events including fundraising, field trips, the promotion ceremony, and more.
 The entire grade 8 team looks forward to working with and

 supporting all the eighth grade students and preparing them for high